Fiat S.p.A.

 In 1970 Fiat employed more than 100,000 in Italy when its production reached the highest number, 1.4 million cars, in that country.
 As of 2002, Fiat built more than 1 million vehicles at six plants in Italy and the country accounted for more than a third of the company's revenue.

 Fiat-brand cars are built in several locations around the world.
 Outside Italy, the largest country of production is Brazil, where the Fiat brand is the market leader.
 The group also has factories in Argentina, Poland and Mexico (where Fiat-brand vehicles are manufactured at plants owned and operated by Chrysler for export to the U.S., Brazil, Italy and other markets) and a long history of licensing manufacture of its products in other countries – in the 1960s, Fiat notably set up joint ventures in Eastern Europe with the best known being VAZ (Lada) in the former Soviet Union.
 It also has numerous alliances and joint ventures around the world, the main ones being located in Serbia, France, Turkey, India and China.

 Gianni Agnelli, the grandson of founder Giovanni Agnelli, was Fiat's chairman from 1966 until 1996; he then served as honorary chairman from 1996 until his death on 24 January 2003, during which time Cesare Romiti served as chairman.
 He was succeeded briefly by Paolo Fresco, who served as chairman, and Paolo Cantarella, as CEO.
 Umberto Agnelli then took over as chairman from 2003 to 2004.
 After Umberto Agnelli's death on 28 May 2004, Luca Cordero di Montezemolo was named chairman, with Agnelli heir John Elkann becoming vice chairman (at the age of 28), and other family members also serving on the board.
 On 1 June 2004, Giuseppe Morchio was replaced by Sergio Marchionne as CEO.

+On 29 January 2014, it was announced that Fiat Group was to be merged with Chrysler Group into Fiat Chrysler Automobiles (FCA), taking place before the end of 2014.
+Fiat Chrysler Automobiles became the new owner of Fiat Group.
+On 1 August 2014, Fiat Group. received necessary shareholder approval to proceed with the merger (which followed board approval).
+The merger became effective 12 October 2014.